-Simply put, this is some of the best frozen yogurt you’ll find on the planet.
-A Nigerian company, but one that churns out the sweet stuff with the skills of an Italian, Hans and Rene frozen yogurt is hugely popular with the locals and makes for a great break from the Lagos heat.
+Simply put, this is some of the best gelato you’ll find on the planet.
+A Nigerian company, but one that churns out the sweet stuff with the skills of an Italian, Hans and Rene gelato is hugely popular with the locals and makes for a fun thing to do on a hot Lagos day.

 There are multiple locations throughout the city, so a sweet treat is never too far away while exploring the best things to do in Lagos Nigeria.

 21. Soak in the Vibes at Art Café